 We passed lush fields with palm trees all around and crossed the river using stones to get across dryly.

 We passed people cultivating their land, washing their figs or refilling large jugs in the river.

-Todra Gorge is a breathtaking, tranquil, lush and flat hike.
+Todra Gorge is a breathtaking, tranquil, flat and a surprising lush hike.

-Life was happening here.
-Life beyond the barren sand dunes Sahara Desert, beyond the souks in Marrakesh.
+Life was happening here; life beyond the barren sand dunes of the Sahara Desert, beyond the souks in Marrakesh.

 And we were the only two tourists around.